felipebravom/AffectiveTweets/README.md

 6. Save the resulting lexicon as an arff file by clicking on the save button.

-6. Use your new lexicon on a different tweet dataset using the __TweetToInputLexiconFeatureVector__.
+6. Use your new lexicon on a different tweet dataset using the __TweetToInputLexiconFeatureVector__ filter.

+#### Create a Lexicon of sentiment words PMI Semantic Orientation
+* Open in the preprocess panel the __sent140train.arff.gz__ dataset.
+This is a large corpus, so make sure to increase the heap size when running Weka.

+2. Create a PMI lexicon using the PMILexiconExpander filter with default parameters.
+This is a supervised filter.

+3. Save the lexicon as an arff file and use with the __TweetToInputLexiconFeatureVector__ filter.

 ### Command-line